Reflective and reflexive practice

 Listen to others, listen to yourself: Combining feedback review and reflection to improve iterative design

 Managing critical reflection in practice requires the use of a range of processes and techniques.
+And introduction to these concepts see Why reflection and reflexivity matter in a complex world.
 This concept is necessarily closely linked with a range of other topics on this site.
 There are direct links with planning, monitoring and evaluation, participatory action research, Theory of Change (TOC), and the other strands involved in social learning.

 Share